is a 1996 psychological thriller starring Mark Wahlberg

 - Papa Wolf: Steven goes into this mode towards the end.

-- Questionable Consent: More than questionable and bordering on outright rape when David's friends get Milano's character high and use her as a sex toy, while David clutches her hair and says "Say you want me SAY YOU FUCKING WANT ME" till she cries and agrees to sex.
+- Questionable Consent: More than questionable and bordering on outright rape when David's friends get Margo high and use her as a sex toy, while David forces her to say she wants him 'til she cries and does so.

 - Stalker with a Crush: David.

-- The Modest Orgasm: Nicole has one while getting fingered on a rollercoaster to a soft version of "Wild Horses".
+- The Modest Orgasm: Nicole has one while getting fingered by David on a roller coaster.

 - The Precious, Precious Car: Steven's cherry red Mustang gets absolutely trashed by David.